 Yes…let us hear what God proclaims through you!

-Lisa Frey has served in ministry at the Church of the Resurrection in Solon, Ohio since 1991.
-In addition to shared pastoral care, faith formation, and administration of the parish, her areas of responsibility include social justice, outreach, wellness and bereavement.
-A lifelong learner, she earned her Master of Arts in Theology at St. Mary’s Seminary in Cleveland and Doctor of Ministry in Homiletics at the Aquinas Institute of Theology in St. Louis.
+Following a thirty-year career in parish ministry, Lisa Frey currently serves hospice patients and their families as a spiritual care coordinator with Hospice of the Western Reserve in the Cleveland, Ohio area.
+She earned her Master of Arts in Theology at St. Mary’s Seminary in Cleveland and Doctor of Ministry in Homiletics at the Aquinas Institute of Theology in St. Louis.
 Her doctoral thesis was titled, “Silence in Support of Speaking: How Reflective Practices Can Lead to Transformative Preaching.”
 A native of Northeast Ohio, Lisa enjoys the Lake Erie shoreline in all seasons.